 - 1. Application of knowledge learned during the apprenticeship. - 2.
 Role of the welder in industry. - 3.
-Professional behaviours as listed in the Apprenticeship Standard. - 4.
-Evaluation against the requirements for registration as an Engineering Technician if not already covered in items 1-3 above.
+Professional behaviours as listed in the Apprenticeship Standard.

 In order to satisfy items 1 and 2 above, questions relating to the subjects identified in the knowledge and practical test sections can be used in the professional interview.
-The interview will also provide an opportunity for employers to probe further into gaps in the apprentice's skills, knowledge and behaviours that may require further development.
+The interview will also provide an opportunity for examiners to probe further into gaps in the apprentice's skills, knowledge and behaviours that may require further development.